Ebiroll/esp32_sigrok/README.md

 If successful select ESP32 with 8 channels.
 Change samplerate 10kHz.
 Its currently hardcoded to sample at this rate.

-Also you can add more sample by adding them in, uint16_t getSample() &  portc_init(void)
+Also you can add more input pins by adding them in, uint16_t getSample() &  portc_init(void)

 # Command line run